News & Events

 Treating a Dislocated Wrist Bone

-The wrist itself is a joint made up of eight small bones known as carpals.
-These are held together by ligaments; tough, elastic tissue that gives your hand its structure and stability.
-However, a severe force can tear these ligaments, and allow two or more carpals to move out of position, leading to a dislocated wrist bone or dislocated wrist joint.
+The wrist is a joint of eight small wrist bones known as carpals.
+These are held together by ligaments—a tough, elastic tissue that gives your hands their structure and stability.
+However, a severe force can tear these ligaments, allowing two or more carpals to move out of position, leading to a dislocated wrist bone or joint.

 Common Causes of Dislocation

-The two bones in the hand and wrist that are most common in dislocation injuries are known as the capitate and the lunate.
+The two bones in the hand and wrist that are most common in dislocation injuries are the capitate and the lunate.
 The capitate is the largest bone in the hand, located in the lower palm.
-The lunate is located between the capitate and the ulna (the long bone in the forearm.)
+The lunate is located between the capitate and the ulna (the long bone in the forearm).

-Dislocations occur in traumatic injuries where a great force to the hand and fingers causes the wrist to bend backward, or a fracture to the forearm causes damage to the ligaments.
+Dislocations occur in traumatic injuries when a great force to the hand and fingers causes the wrist to bend backward or a fracture to the forearm causes damage to the ligaments.
 There are four different types of dislocation people commonly experience, which include:

-This type of dislocation occurs when the lunate bone rotates, but the other wrist bones stay in place.
-It is not particularly common, only making up around 10% of wrist injuries, with these primarily coming from young adults playing high-impact sports.
+• Anterior lunate dislocation: This dislocation occurs when the lunate bone rotates, but the other bones of the wrist stay in place.
+It is not particularly common, only making up around 10% of wrist injuries, primarily from young adults playing high-impact sports.

-This type of lunate dislocation occurs when the radioscaphocapitate (RSC) ligament, the scapholunate interosseous (SLI) ligament, and the lunotriquetral interosseous (LTI) ligament are damaged, resulting in the perilunate bone rotating.
+• Perilunate dislocation: This type of lunate dislocation occurs when the radioscaphocapitate (RSC) ligament, the scapholunate interosseous (SLI) ligament, and the lunotriquetral interosseous (LTI) ligament are damaged, resulting in the perilunate bone rotating.
 It is often the result of either a fall onto an outstretched hand or a motor vehicle crash.
-It is one of the most dangerous closed-wrist injuries, as it is often missed on initial imaging.
+It is one of the most devastating closed-wrist injuries that can be missed on initial imaging.

-This type of dislocation stems from a break in the radius bone, resulting in a dislocation of the radioulnar joint.
+• Galeazzi fracture: This type of dislocation stems from a break in the radius bone, resulting in a dislocation of the distal radioulnar joint (at the wrist).
 This is most commonly the result of a fall on an outstretched hand.
-However, there are actually two different groups of who this affects and why.
-Galeazzi fractures are typically found in either younger men with high-energy trauma (sports, vehicle accidents, falls from a height), or older women with low-energy trauma (falls from ground level.)
+However, there are two different groups whom this affects and why.
+Galeazzi fractures are typically found in either younger men with high-energy trauma (sports, vehicle accidents, falls from a height) or older women with low-energy trauma (falls from ground level).

-This type of dislocation involves a break in the ulna, leading to a dislocation at one of the ends of the radius.
-Like the Galeazzi fracture, this is often the result of falling on an outstretched hand.
-Unlike the other dislocations, Monteggia fractures are rare in adults, and are instead, most common in children ages four to ten.
+• Monteggia fracture: This type of dislocation involves a break in the ulna, leading to a dislocation at one of the ends of the radius.
+Like the Galeazzi fracture, this often results from falling on an outstretched hand.
+Unlike the other dislocations, Monteggia fractures are most common in children ages 4 to 10.

 The Differences Between Dislocation, Fractures, and Sprains

 In addition to different types of fractures, the wrist can also experience dislocations and sprains.
 This is why it is important to seek the aid of a knowledgeable, skilled orthopedic doctor.
-An orthopedic specialist who focuses on the hand and wrist can provide the proper diagnosis and treatment plan.
+An orthopedic specialist focusing on the hand and wrist can provide the proper diagnosis and treatment plan.
+You may experience the following:

-Dislocated bones occur when the ligaments holding the bones in place are damaged, allowing the bones to move.
-While wrist bone dislocation can be the result of a fracture, it does not entail damage to the wrist bones themselves.
+• Dislocated Bones: Dislocated bones occur when the ligaments holding the bones in place are damaged, allowing the bones to move.
+While wrist dislocations can result from a fracture, it does not entail damage to the wrist bones themselves.

-This can have many of the same causes as a dislocation, but actually involves one or more carpals being broken.
+• Fractures: This can have many of the same causes as a dislocation but involves one or more broken carpals.
 The bone may break into two or more pieces depending on the nature of the injury.

-A sprain is the least severe of the orthopedic wrist injuries.
+• Sprains: A sprain is the least severe of the orthopedic wrist injuries.
 It occurs when ligaments in the hand are torn or broken, but this does not result in a dislocation.
-Like other wrist injuries, it can be the result of a sports collision, a motor vehicle accident, or a fall on the wrist.
+Like other wrist injuries, it can result from a sports collision, a motor vehicle accident, or a fall on the wrist.

 • Physical therapy to strengthen the area around the dislocation or fracture